WebAssembly/design/BinaryEncoding.md

 #### Global Variable entry

-A global variable entry describes a variable outside the WASM lineary memory.
-It can only be loaded and stored to from dedicated instructions.
+A global variable entry describes a variable outside the WASM linear memory.
+A Global variable can only be loaded and stored to from dedicated instructions.

 | Field | Type | Description |